propertyhive/WP-Property-Hive-StuRents/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.19 =
+* Added support for new 'tours' field, importing them as virtual tours
+* Declared support for WordPress 6.7.2

 = 1.0.18 =
 * New filter to continue removing properties, even if no properties